kzfm/FMOkit/README.md

 # FMOkit: A Python toolkit for the preparation and analysis of FMO calculations

 ## Introduction
-**FMOkit** is a command-line toolkit written in Python for both preprocessing and postprocessing of FMO (Fragment Molecular Orbital) calculations.
+**FMOkit** is a command-line toolkit written in Python for both preprocessing and postprocessing of Fragment Molecular Orbital(FMO) calculations.
 It consists of three main commands:

 - **`mmcifprep`**